simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_match_datasets.rst.txt

         **sourceVar: string**
             The source variable short name.
 The target variables are matched (colocalized) with this variable.
 A full list of variable short names can be found in the :ref:`Catalog`.
         **targetTables: list of string**
             Table names of the target datasets to be matched with the source data.
-Notice source dataset can be matched with multiple target datasets.
+Note source dataset can be matched with multiple target datasets.
 A full list of table names can be found in the :ref:`Catalog`.
         **targetVars: list of string**
             Variable short names to be matched with the source variable.
 A full list of variable short names can be found in the :ref:`Catalog`.
         **dt1: string**
             Start date or datetime.
 This parameter sets the lower bound of the temporal cut.
-            Example values: '2016-05-25' or '2017-12-10 17:25:00'
+            Example values: '2016-05-25' or '2017-12-10 17:25:00'.
         **dt2: string**
             End date or datetime.
 This parameter sets the upper bound of the temporal cut.
+Example values: '2016-05-25' or '2017-12-10 17:25:00'.
         **lat1: float**
             Start latitude [degree N].
 This parameter sets the lower bound of the meridional cut.
 Note latitude ranges from -90° to 90°.
         **lat2: float**
             End latitude [degree N].
 This parameter sets the upper bound of the meridional cut.
 Note latitude ranges from -90° to 90°.
         **lon1: float**
             Start longitude [degree E].
 This parameter sets the lower bound of the zonal cut.
-Note latitude ranges from -180° to 180°.
+Note longitude ranges from -180° to 180°.
         **lon2: float**
             End longitude [degree E].
 This parameter sets the upper bound of the zonal cut.
-Note latitude ranges from -180° to 180°.
+Note longitude ranges from -180° to 180°.
         **depth1: float**
             Start depth [m].
 This parameter sets the lower bound of the vertical cut.
-Note depth is a positive number (it is 0 at surface and grows towards ocean floor).
+Note depth is a positive number (it is 0 at the surface and increases towards the ocean floor).
         **depth2: float**
             End depth [m].
 This parameter sets the upper bound of the vertical cut.
-Note depth is a positive number (it is 0 at surface and grows towards ocean floor).
+Note depth is a positive number (it is 0 at the surface and increases towards the ocean floor).

         **temporalTolerance: list of int**
             Temporal tolerance values between pairs of source and target datasets.
 The size and order of values in this list should match those of targetTables.
 If only a single integer value is given, that would be applied to all target datasets.
-This parameter is in day units except when the target variable represents monthly climatology data in which case it is in month units.
+This parameter is in days except when the target variable represents monthly climatology data in which case it is in months.
 Notice fractional values are not supported in the current version.
         **latTolerance: list of float or int**
             Spatial tolerance values in meridional direction [deg] between pairs of source and target datasets.
 The size and order of values in this list should match those of targetTables.
 If only a single float value is given, that would be applied to all target datasets.
 A "safe" value for this parameter can be slightly larger than the half of the target variable's spatial resolution.
         **lonTolerance: list of float or int**